anulaibar/home-exchange/README.md

 To get to our home you take any south bound commuter train from _Södra station_.
 Get off at _Årstaberg_ and change to the _tvärbanan_ tram towards _Sickla_.
 Get off at _Linde_ tram stop and walk 700 m to our home.

-Otherwise our closest subway stop is _Enskede Gård_, 100 meters from our home.
+Our closest subway stop is _Enskede Gård_, 100 meters from our home.
-It’s on the green line **#19** towards _Hagsätra_
+It’s on the green line **#19** towards _Hagsätra_.
 Unfortunately line #19 is closed between _Globen_ and _Gullmarsplan_ for construction work during summer.
-You can either walk the one stop from _Globen_ to _Gullmarsplan_ - around 600 meters - and then take the subway again.
+When going into the city you can take the subway from _Enskede gård_ to _Globen_ and then walk the one stop from _Globen_ to _Gullmarsplan_ - around 600 meters.
 Or, you can take the _tvärbanan_ tram three stops from _Linde_ to _Gullmarsplan_ and then change to subway.
-Perhaps there are also replacement buses, the information desk can give you any information you need.

 ### Bedrooms